Amaranth819/Bittle_Symmetry_RL/README.md

 **Instructors**: Zhenyu Gan, Garrett E. Katz

-This project was initially developed by [Dynamic Locomotion and Robotics Lab (DLAR Lab)](https://dlarlab.syr.edu/) at Syracuse University.
+This project was initially developed by [Dynamic Locomotion and Robotics Lab (DLAR Lab)](https://dlarlab.syr.edu/) and Mind Body Lab at Syracuse University.

 _____